Alves-Zach/Alves-Zach.github.io/_projects/Exoskeleton.md

 This demo demonstrates the physical therapist on the right using Inertial Measurement Units (IMU) and sensors attached to her legs controlling the lower body exoskeleton I am wearing on the left.

 # Sensors
 The sensors used for this project are the Trigno combination IMU and EMG sensors that are placed on the legs.
 As shown below, the color coding highlights the purpose of each sensor.
-IMU sensors record the movement and rotation of the sensor, meaning if I fix an IMU to a user's leg
+IMU sensors record the movement and rotation of the sensor, meaning if I fix an IMU to a user's leg, I can read the current angle of the user's hip and knee joints.

-TODO have picture of me with the IMUs on and readouts showing the angles of my legs

 The sensors are placed on the legs in the following locations.